PreetAsari15/AUTH/README.md

 # AUTH

 This is a Node.js app I built to implement **Basic Authentication** using Express.js.
 It covers the basics of registering users, logging in, and protecting routes with HTTP Basic Auth.
-If you're exploring authentication like me, this might be helpful!

 ### Features